 We tapped two podiatrists to find out whether the affordable pair (which are also the No. 1 bestsellers in shoe insoles on Amazon) are worth the hype.
 They also shared some general tips for how to make the most of your insoles.

 These shoe inserts are designed to alleviate foot pain

 Even when you're wearing a supportive pair of kicks, an insole can help keep your feet extra happy when you're moving around for long periods of time.
-The Walk Hero Comfort and Support Plantar Fasciitis Feet Insoles are designed for folks with conditions like flat feet, plantar fasciitis, arthritis, bunions, supination and overpronation.
-They can also help address general foot, arch, heel and knee pain.
+According to the brand, the Walk Hero Arch Support Insoles are designed to support neutral and low arch feet, as well as offer comfort to those who have flat feet, plantar fasciitis, arthritis, bunions, supination and overpronation.
+The brand also says that the inserts can help address general foot, arch and heel pain.

-"They look like a good combination of structure, shape and are soft enough to be comfortable," said Steve Pribut, a clinical assistant professor of surgery at George Washington University School of Medicine.
+"They look like a good combination of structure [and] shape and are soft enough to be comfortable," said Stephen Pribut, an assistant clinical professor of surgery at George Washington University School of Medicine.

 As with any other pair of insoles, you should try to change these out every six to 10 months depending on how much walking you do — and don't forget to switch out your shoes every so often as well.

 "Wearing shoes that are old and worn out will not allow the insert to work the way it is supposed to because it will tilt your foot as you strike the ground with every step," Sutera said.

 - I finally found the perfect pair of white sneakers — and they go with everything

 - Trade your heels for these 27 comfy espadrilles for a vibrant summer look